agent462/sensu-handler-awsdecomm/README.md

 * This plugin attempts to catch failures and will alert you so that manual intervention can be taken.
 * I've tried to incorporate a mildly verbose logging to the sensu-server.log on each step.
 * Right now this handler only checks us-east-1 and us-west-2.
 This will end up configurable.
 You can manually change this in the meantime.
+* This handler never terminates servers in AWS itself.
+It simply takes action on nodes that do not exist or are in a terminated or shutting-down state.

 Contributions
 -------------